 The Maines lab's effort to characterize BVR is now on its 26th year of continuous support by NIH.
 The enzyme that intrigued the laboratory because of it having a dual cofactor –dual pH activity profile (a profile that is not display by any other enzyme characterized to date), has proven to be a pleiotropic enzyme with a range of functions in the cell that is unmatched by any.
 This includes being a dual-specificity (S/T/Y) kinase, a molecular scaffold, intracellular transporter of kinases and gene regulators, DNA-binding and transcriptional activator; and, of course, being a reductase for conversion of biliverdin to the antioxidant, bilirubin.
 The primary and secondary features and activities of BVR that so far have been uncovered have been depicted in the above figures.

 - Human biliverdin reductase-based peptides activate and inhibit glucose uptake through direct interaction with the kinase domain of insulin receptor.
-FASEB J. In press.
-(2014 Feb 25).
+FASEB J. 28, 2478-2491.
+(2014 Jun 01).